aishpn5/Udacity-Azure-ML-Capstone-project/README.md

-# Udacity Machine Learning Engineer with Microsoft Azure - Capstone Project
+# Machine Learning Engineer with Microsoft Azure - Capstone Project

 This is the final project in the Udacity Azure Machine Learning Engineer Nanodegree.
 In this project, we created two models: one using Automated ML and one customized model whose hyperparameters are tuned using HyperDrive.
 We then compare the performance of both the models and deploy the best performing model.